 CAC AmeriCorps seeks to leverage the significant internal resources of our agency including our Mobile Meals Kitchen, Beardsley Farm, and SNAP benefits program in partnership with community organizations and faith-based institutions to address these challenges.

 Opioid / Drug Addiction

-CAC AmeriCorps is looking for community partners that are engaged in fighting the Opioid Crisis in Knox County and surrounding areas that have interest in hosting AmeriCorps members to increase their reach.
+CAC AmeriCorps is looking for community partners that are engaged in fighting the Opioid Crisis in Knox County and surrounding areas that have interest in hosting AmeriCorps members to increase their reach and effectiveness.

 Aging in Place